-Alongside tax efficient and timely succession and estate planning, you must educate your children about money.
+Alongside tax efficiency, timely succession and estate planning, you must educate your children about money.

-- At the peak – predicted to be between 2031 and 2045 – 10% of the total wealth in the USA will be changing hands every 5 years.
+- At the peak – predicted to be between 2031 and 2045 – 10% of the total wealth in the US will be changing hands every 5 years.

-- Another 20% didn’t make it beyond the second generation.
+- Another 20% won't make it beyond the third generation.